andresromerouy/DBase/[DB-02] Creating a database.md

 The line with the column names is not needed when you supply values for all the columns, in the same order as the columns were specified in the `CREATE TABLE` statement.
 Multi-row `INSERT TO` statements, with many `VALUES` lines for a single `INSERT TO` statement, separated by commas, are accepted by some database engines like SQLite.

-Note that values in text columns have been inputted (but not outputted) with single quotes.
+Note that the values in the text columns have been inputted (but not outputted) with single quotes.
 Double quotes have a different role in SQL.
 They are used for column names.

 `UPDATE` statements change the current values for new ones.
 The following example is also clear.